Welcome to Auburn School District!

 1% Native American

-Approximately 18% of our students are English Language Learners, 12% receive special education support and 52% of our students qualify for free or reduced lunch.
+Approximately 25% of our students are English Learners, 12% receive special education support and 63% of our students qualify for free or reduced lunch.

-Our certificated staff includes 1,073 teachers who receive student-focused, high-yield strategies training to enrich their instructional skills.
+Our certificated staff includes 1,163 teachers who receive student-focused, high-yield strategic training to enrich their instructional skills.
 Auburn School District has had great success in recruiting the most competent teachers to its classrooms.
-About 70 percent of our teachers hold a least a master’s degree and 10 percent of our teacher are Nationally Board Certified.
+About 70 percent of our teachers hold at least a master’s degree and 10 percent of our teachers are Nationally Board Certified.

-Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 14 elementary schools (grades K-5).
-We house early learning programs at several elementary schools and offer life skills for students ages 18-21 in a Transition Assistance Program.
-Our 15th elementary school will open in 2020.
+Auburn School District has three comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), four middle schools (grades 6-8), and 16 elementary schools (grades K-5).
+We house early learning programs at our elementary schools and offer life skills for students ages 18-21 in a Transition Assistance Program.